 When someone goes into shock, their organs may stop working properly.
 Mechanical support, intravenous fluids and/or drug therapy may be needed to restore function while the cause of their shock is treated.

 Shock is a life-threatening condition that can have severe effects on the whole body.

 What does the cardiovascular system do?

-The cardiovascular system (CVS) is the body’s system for moving vital nutrients, gases and hormones around.
-The CVS is made up of the heart, lungs and blood vessels, all working together.
+The cardiovascular system is the body’s system for moving vital nutrients, gases and hormones around.
+The cardiovascular system is made up of the heart, lungs and blood vessels all working together.